marinavbrown/MBSE/src/WelcomeToScala/Installation.md

     - You should get a prompt that looks like this:

         ```scala>```

+    - At this point you may get an error saying something like "scala is not a recognized command".
+If so, you need to tell your computer where to find Scala the by adding it to the system's path variable.
+        - The instructions are OS-specific, and you might need to reboot.
-    - If you get another error like "command not recognized", try googling "add scala to system path" plus your operating system.
+        - If you need help try googling "add scala to system path" plus your operating system.
-    - Type the following and hit return:
+    - Once you get a ```scala>``` prompt, type the following and hit return:

         ```"Hello" + " " + "world!"```
     - You should get a response that looks like this: